zaiisao/Documentation/en/Interactive Broadcast/call_statistics_web.md

 <a name ="system_statistics"></a>
 ### Get the statistics of the system

-You can use the [`Client.getSystemStats`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.client.html#getsystemstats) method to get the statistics of the system for optimizing your app.
+You can use the [`Client.getSystemStats`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.client.html#getsystemstats) method to get the statistics of the system for optimizing your application.
 Currently, only the battery level information is provided.

 ```javascript
 client.getSystemStats((stats) => {